National Council of Negro Women

 The National Council of Negro Women, Inc. (NCNW) is a nonprofit organization founded in 1935 with the mission to advance the opportunities and the quality of life for African-American women, their families, and communities.
 Mary McLeod Bethune, the founder of NCNW, wanted to encourage the participation of Negro women in civic, political, economic and educational activities and institutions.
-The organization was considered as a cleaning house for the dissemination of activities concerning women but wanted to work alongside a group who supported civil rights rather than go to actual protests.
+The organization was considered as a clearing house for the dissemination of activities concerning women but wanted to work alongside a group that supported civil rights rather than go to actual protests.
 Women on the council fought more towards political and economic successes of black women to uplift them in society.
-NCNW fulfills this mission through research, advocacy, national and community-based services and programs in the United States and Africa.
+NCNW fulfills this mission through research, advocacy, national and community-based services, and programs in the United States and Africa.

 NCNW serves as a super organization that acts as a cohesive umbrella for the other African-American groups that already existed.
-With its 28 national affiliate organizations and its more than 200 community-based sections, NCNW has an outreach to nearly four million women, all contributing to the peaceful solutions of the problems of human welfare and rights.
+With its 37 national affiliate organizations and its more than 200 community-based sections, NCNW has an outreach to nearly four million women, all contributing to the peaceful solutions of the problems of human welfare and rights.
 The national headquarters, which acts as a central source for program planning, is based in Washington, D.C., on Pennsylvania Avenue, located between the White House and the U.S. Capitol.
 NCNW also has two field offices.